awamej/blog/README.md

 # How to run #

-To run the app use in terminal: python app.py
+To run the app use in terminal: flask run